FredsTechVerse/elimu-mkononi-beta-v1.0/README.md

 ### KEY TIPS I HAVE PICKED UP ALONG THE JOURNEY

+- For ease of element logic construction ask the right question eg what conditions should be met for the element to be displayed?

 - I was able to update the chapter 4 accross rerenders.
 It appears react router dom manages its states.
 - Page not found is quite strong when a person navigates to a form directly with a background....Look for better words...
 But it works well!